usnistgov/FIPS201/_FIPS201/frontend.md

     card material SHALL allow production of a flat card in accordance with [ISO7810] after lamination of one or both sides of the card.

-The PIV Card may be subjected to additional testing.
+The PIV Card MAY be subjected to additional testing.

-[^orientation]: For some individuals, the contact surface for the ICC may be sufficient for determining the orientation of the card.
+[^orientation]: For some individuals, the contact surface for the ICC MAY be sufficient for determining the orientation of the card.

 ### 4.1.4 Visual Card Topography